bryanyi/bryanyi/README.md

 <br />

 I absolutely love the aspect of constantly learning and pondering on challenging problems.
 Ultimately, I want to create software that positively impacts people's lives.
-Lately, I've been having a lot of fun with Next.js, Tailwind CSS, GraphQL, and Flask.
+Lately, I've been having a lot of fun with Next.js Typescript, Tailwind CSS, and GraphQL.

 ----